ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Revised Client-AS interaction, based on the used AIF specific data model.

-* Added cofnfiguration parameter 'gid_reuse', on reassining OSCORE Group IDs upon group rekeying.
+* Added status parameter 'gid_reuse', on reassigning OSCORE Group IDs upon group rekeying.

 * Moved the detailed processing of group name patterns at the AS to an Appendix, as an example.